httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

      ":" SP inner-list
 ~~~

 To create the signature base, the signer or verifier concatenates together entries for each component identifier in the signature's covered components (including their parameters) using the following algorithm.
-All errors produced as described immediately MUST fail the algorithm and there is no signature output base created.
+All errors produced as described immediately MUST fail the algorithm with no signature output base output.

 1. Let the output be an empty string.